Finding a Numerical Value for the Meaning of Life, the Universe and Everything

 Finally, the choice needs to be made about crossing over to adjacent galaxies.
 I don't know whether that is good (making more things interesting) or bad (we're an invading disease), so I recommend people of that far distant time decide on what is best.

 I have to leave this essay incomplete due to lack of time.
 I was thinking of writing a short story about life in a place where people followed Story Points, set in the far future, with a bit of interaction between followers of Story Points and other philosophies (not necessarily a conflict, and some people could follow several philosophies).
 Then there are a lot of other philosophical points to contemplate and argue about.
 But while fun to write, they aren't really necessary to understand the basic concepts.

 I've explained how counting the size of a lossy (but acceptable to an audience) data compressed story of the universe can be used as a normative ethics system to guide life, from a microbe to a galaxy spanning civilization.
 Then I discussed various ethics systems and compared them with the Story Points Ethical Calculus.
-The last portion was a look at the distant future and a plan to keep some star systems and smaller areas fallow while developing other areas in an experimental fashion.
+The last portion was a look at the distant future and a plan to keep some star systems and smaller areas fallow while developing other areas.

-Even though the Story Points Ethical Calculus may never get used, it does add a couple of tools that future philosophers may find useful.
+Even though Story Points may never get used, it does add a couple of tools that future philosophers may find useful.
 There's the idea of evaluating everything, a whole Universe, not just Human related happiness.
-While there have been scoring systems before, I've added an idea from information theory that reduces stories and related audience interest to a single number.
-It can also be used to compare universes (actually practical for virtual realities).
+While there have been scoring systems before, I've added an idea from information theory to evaluate stories and audience interest in them that can theoretically be reduced to a single number.

 For further discussion, please use the hashtag #StoryPointsEC* when referring to this topic online.